ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Data sources
 ------------
-The ``data`` section can be used to define sources of input data.
+The ``data`` section defines sources of input data.
 The easiest way to get started with these is to copy one of the example configuration files and tailor it to your needs.

 To list the available example configuration files, run the command: